ArielSaldana/arielsaldana.github.io/_posts/2015-04-25-Angular-Hello-World.md

 __ROUTING AND SEO__

 If you were to refresh at /home.html or /profile.html you would get a 404 error.
-In order to correctly re-route to these url you'd have to do addictional server configurations.
+In order to correctly re-route to these url you'd have to do additional server configurations.
 Basically you'd to point any url directives to the base app.

 ## Conclusion